nilostolte/OpenGL-GLSL/README.md

 process the programs are built using [Ninja](https://ninja-build.org/) building tool.
 Ninja is a very simple buiding tool that substitute makefiles with several advantages, particularly of being very efficient.

+## How to Start

+Download this repository, for example, in the zip format and copy its content into an Explorer window located at the place chose to store the development kit as well as the other tools to be used.
+Keep this Explorer window opened for further use below.
+This repository contain some empty directories that are placeholders for the software to be dowloaded as follows.

 ## Installing w64devkit

 This is the development kit allowing to develop C/C++ projects in Windows 64, without needing to install any Windows